SprintingSnail69/coolsounds/README.md

 ## SprintingSnail69
 - Pro HTML and JS dev
 - Started the project
-- Did most of the HTML and JS
+- Did like half of the HTML and JS
-- Added like 11 sounds
+- Added like 15 sounds
 - Bad at CSS
 > more features on its way... <br>
 >             - SprintingSnail69